-Wi-Fi Protected Setup (WPS)
+Wi-Fi Protected Setup

 Wi-Fi Protected Setup (WPS) System is a simplified method for securing your wireless network during the "Initial setup" as well as the "Add New Device" processes.
-The Wi-Fi Alliance (WFA) has certified it across different products as well as manufactures.
-The process is just as easy as pressing a button for the Push-Button Method or correctly entering the 8-digit code for the Pin Code Method.
-The time reduction in setup and ease of use are quite beneficial, while the highest wireless Security setting of WPA2 is automatically used.
+The Wi-Fi Alliance (WFA) has certified it across different products as well as manufacturers.
+The process is just as easy as pressing a button for the Push-Button Method or correctly entering the 8-digit code for the PIN Code Method.
+The time reduction in setup and ease of use are quite beneficial, and the highest wireless security setting of WPA2 is automatically used.